 [Watch the video at the beginning of this post for better visual understanding of the explanation]

-A Brief Recap: In the previous 555 Timer Project - Touch On-Off Sensor Switch Circuit, we learnt that if Pin-2 (Trigger Pin) detects a voltage less than 1/3rds of supply voltage, it turns ON the output & if Pin-6 (Threshold Pin) detects a voltage more than 2/3rds of supply voltage, it turns OFF the output.
+A Brief Recap: In the previous Project - Touch On-Off Sensor Switch Circuit Using 555 Timer IC, we learnt that if Pin-2 (Trigger Pin) detects a voltage less than 1/3rds of supply voltage, it turns ON the output & if Pin-6 (Threshold Pin) detects a voltage more than 2/3rds of supply voltage, it turns OFF the output.
 We used this concept to turn the output ON & OFF with just a touch of our finger.

 In this circuit, we need the output (buzzer/alarm) to be OFF by default.
 In other words, whenever we power on the circuit or press the reset button, the buzzer shouldn’t be turned ON.
 So we connected Pin-6 to positive rail, so that it always sees a voltage more than 2/3rds of supply voltage and keeps the output in OFF state (Until Pin-2 detects something!!).